Shining Force: Plot

-Shining series continuity

-Shining Force: The Legacy of Great Intention begins the saga of Guardiana that is continued in Shining Force Gaiden.
-It tells how Anri became Queen of Guardiana, and relates the adventures of several Shining Force characters.

-Shining Force also tells how Max and Adam's blood feud with Mishaela began, giving rise to the events of Shining Force Gaiden: Final Conflict.
-Kane and Elliot appear as major characters, and the game shows how each one met his end.

-Development
+Development and release

 Despite being the sequel to the successful Shining in the Darkness, Sega allotted only a minimal budget to the development of Shining Force.
 Contrary to popular assumption, Shining Force was not influenced by archetypal tactical RPG Fire Emblem: Shadow Dragon and the Blade of Light.
 In fact, when asked about the game, lead Shining Force developer Hiroyuki Takahashi remarked: "The tempo of that title was so bad that it wasn't something I even wanted to play."
 Takahashi recalled that Shining Force was chiefly inspired by Dragon Quest.
-Asking himself how he and the rest of the development team could "take the battles from Dragon Quest and make them more fun", he drew inspiration from an obscure Japanese PC game called Silver Ghost, "a simulation action type of game where you had to direct, oversee and command multiple characters."
+Asking himself how he and the rest of the development team could "take the battles from Dragon Quest and make them more fun", he drew inspiration from an obscure Japanese PC game called Silver Ghost, "a simulation action type of game where you had to direct, oversee and command multiple characters".
+The game was released for Wii via Virtual Console in Japan on July 10, 2007, in North America on July 23, 2007, and on August 3, 2007.

 Reception

 In Japan, it topped the Famitsu sales chart in April 1992.
+Power Unlimited gave the game a score of 89% "Shining Force is a fantastic RPG in itself, with a great story, good graphics and a sublime battle mode, but the special thing is that the game is much more accessible than most RPGs."

 The game was well received.
 Mega placed the game at #33 in their Top Mega Drive Games of All Time.